cloudfoundry/summit-hands-on-labs/the-hague-2019/bare-metal-cf/README.md

 Navigate to your pipeline in the Concourse web UI.

-TIP: _A deeplink to the pipeline is shown in the output form the repipe script._
+TIP: _A deeplink to the pipeline is shown in the output from the repipe script._

 ### Kickoff the Deployment Pipeline
 In the Concourse UI: